Paint and decorate cardboard hearts in this fun process art activity for Valentine’s Day. These DIY Valentines for kids are so easy to make!

 This was a two day project for us.
 The first day my son happily squeezed (a lot of) paint onto pieces of cardboard.

 After letting our cardboard dry, we came back to this project a few days later.
-I cut the cardboard into heart shapes and we talked about giving these valentines to our friends u0026 family.
+I cut the cardboard into heart shapes.

 Use whatever craft materials you have at home such as pom poms, glitter, ribbons, sequins, googly eyes, feathers–any of these will work great to add to the valentines.